usha234/Training-and-placement-website/README.md

 # Training-and-placement-website
-A user friendly website for efficient and transparent management of job opportunities including job listings ,company profiles and interview schedules, simplifying the placement process and students and recruiters.
+A user friendly website for efficient and transparent management of job opportunities including job listings ,company profiles and interview schedules, simplifying the placement process of students and recruiters.